ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

 To get general information about the CLI and what commands are supported, complete the followimg steps:

-1. Log in to a region, organization, and space in the {{site.data.keyword.Bluemix_notm}}.
+1. Log in to a region, organization, and space in the {{site.data.keyword.cloud_notm}}.

 2. List information about the supported commands and the CLI.
 Run the following command: